StarpTech/pe-dotnet-core/README.md

 - Use PWA capabilities (Service Workers, Preloading ...) to provide a more realiable and faster user experience.
 - Build Page specific Javascript bundles.

+## Demo Project

+The application is small catalog about devices around the world.
+The locations are displayed on an OpenStreetMap App.